-1. Identify forms of marital property noting their likely division in marital property settlements and specify the legal principles used in dividing assets and providing support on divorce or separation.
+1. Identify forms of marital property stating their likely division in marital property settlements and specify the legal principles used in dividing assets and providing support on divorce or separation.

-2. Recognize the benefits of premarital agreements in avoiding potential divorce problems, determine elements of the Uniform Premarital Act, and specify the provisions that are allowed in such agreements.
+2. Recognize the benefits of premarital agreements in avoiding potential divorce problems, determine elements of the Uniform Premarital Act, and list the provisions that are allowed in such agreements.

 3. Determine the tax consequences of various property settlements by:

 a.
-Identifying the requirements of §1041 noting how it changed the result of U.S. v.
+Identifying the requirements of §1041 stating how it changed the result of U.S. v.
 Davis and their application to common interspousal transfers;

 b.
-Specifying factors that influence whether a property transfer is “incident to divorce” noting how to meet these factors or avoid §1041 altogether;
+Specifying factors that influence whether a property transfer is “incident to divorce” identifying how to meet these factors or avoid §1041 altogether;

 c.
 Recognizing the treatment of transfers in trust under §1041(e), and specifying the tax treatment of third party transfers on behalf of a spouse or former spouse;

 d.
-Determining property basis as a result of §1041 transfers noting the application of §1041 where the transferee assumes liabilities encumbering the property; and
+Determining property basis as a result of §1041 transfers applying §1041 where the transferee assumes liabilities encumbering the property; and

 e.
 Identifying the holding period for assets transferred between spouses incident to divorce.